-The aim of the course of study is to strength the knowledge of the doctoral researchers within the research area of the complex interaction between host and the pathogen during infection with a focus on translational science.
-The curriculum consists of a three-year research project as well as state of the art lectures on relevant topics, symposia, summer schools and retreats, scientific presentation as well as several events to establish networks and collaboration, are also integrated in the focus of the programme.
-The doctoral researchers have the opportunity to intensify their scientific knowledge and soft skills.
-The programme should prepare young scientists for the next step of their career.
+The aim of the graduation programme is to strengthen the knowledge of the doctoral researchers within the field of infection research.
+The main focus is on the complex interaction between host and pathogen during infection with special attention to translational science.
+The curriculum consists of a three-year research project as well as state of the art lectures on relevant topics, symposia, summer schools, retreats, and scientific presentations.
+Various networking and collaboration-building events are also part of the programme.
+The doctoral researchers will intensify their scientific knowledge and soft skills.
+The programme is designed to prepare young scientists for the next step of their career.

-These courses offer training in special areas and are organized by the research groups which are experts in their field (e.g. flow cytometry, immunohistology, micro-array, cell sorting, handling of mice).
+These courses offer training in special areas and are organized by the research groups which are experts in their field (e.g. flow cytometry, microscopy, micro-array, cell sorting, handling of mice).

 Dr Sabine Kirchhoff

 Head of the Department Human Resources Development

 Helmholtz-Zentrum für Infektionsforschung